GoogleCloudPlatform/gcpdiag/README.md

    key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys)
    of a service account.

-The authenticated user will need as minimum the following permissions (both of them):
+The authenticated user will need as minimum the following roles granted (both of them):

-- Viewer role
-- serviceusage.services.use permission (unless you specify another project with `--billing-project`).
-This is included in the Editor role, but alternatively you could also use a custom role that includes only Viewer + serviceusage.services.use (and you are strongly encouraged to do that if you use a service account key for authentication).
+- `Viewer` on the inspected project
+- `Service Usage Consumer` on the project used for billing/quota enforcement, which is per default the project being inspected, but can be explicitely set using the `--billing-project` option

+The Editor and Owner roles include all the required permissions, but we recommend that if you use service account authentication (`--auth-key`), you only grant the Viewer+Service Usage Consumer on that service account.

 ### Test Products, Classes, and IDs